Here’s How to Master the Imperfect Subjunctive in Spanish

 pudier ⇒ (ella) pudiera

-2. Learn the Alternate Conjugation of the Imperfect Subjunctive
+The Alternate Conjugation of Spanish Imperfect Subjunctive

-While the above -ra endings are the most common form of the imperfect subjunctive, and the ones I’d recommend learning first, you’ll sometimes see -se endings instead, especially in Spain.
+While the above -ra endings are the most common form of the imperfect subjunctive and the ones I’d recommend learning first, you’ll sometimes see -se endings instead, especially in Spain.

-The meaning is exactly the same.
 If you want to do the alternate conjugations, start with the ellos form again, but this time remove the last three letters, –ron, and add:

 bailar ⇒ (ella) bailase